 Ivan Šabić graduated economics at the Zagreb School of Economics and Management, where he earned the Master in Business Administration (MBA) degree in 2013.
 He obtained a master’s degree in Business Economics from the University of North in 2017 and in 2018 the title of a University Controlling expert at the Faculty of Economics and Business at the University of Rijeka.
-Currently attending doctoral program in Media and Communication at University North, field of information and communication sciences.
+Currently attending doctoral program in Media and Communication at University North, the field of information and communication sciences.

 His professional career started in 2011 at the Department of Finance and Accounting at Agrokor – Trade.
-One year later, he became an associate in foreign currency and kuna business in Zvijezda, where he remained until 2015, when he assumed the position of the Head of Finance and Accounting at the Student Centre in Zagreb.
+One year later, he became an associate in foreign currency and kuna business in Zvijezda, where he remained until 2015 when he assumed the position of the Head of Finance and Accounting at the Student Centre in Zagreb.

 Two years later, he joined Croatian Academic and Research Network – CARNET as a Deputy CEO for supporting the institution’s business operations.
 He co-authored an expert paper in the area of information security.

-He has a certificate for internal auditor ISO 9001:2015, leading auditor ISO 27001:2013 and a certificate for public procurement.
+He has a certificate for internal auditor ISO 9001:2015, leading auditor ISO 27001:2013, and a certificate for public procurement.